 So what's the solution?

 To ensure workers have the online freedom they need while preventing attacks, a holistic approach to security based on DiD (defense in depth) strategies is required.
-Evidence suggests that to combat increasingly complex attack vectors, organizations need to adopt a layered strategy that prioritizes high-impact solutions, such as privilege management, application whitelisting and patching.
+Evidence suggests that to combat increasingly complex attack vectors, organizations need to adopt a layered strategy that prioritizes high-impact solutions, such as privilege management, application allow listing and patching.